aws-samples/template-for-closed-network-system-workloads-on-aws/usecases/webapp-java/README.md

 #### How to fix

-- Access the management console as root user and follow below document.
+- Log in to AWS as the root user and follow the documentation below to enable MFA:
   - [Enable a hardware TOTP token for the AWS account root user (console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_physical.html#enable-hw-mfa-for-root)

 ### Disable CodeBuild's privileged mode